codesinger/shu/doc/shu-manual.md

 If the two keywords that mean finished item are DONE and CANCELLED, then this function will return the string: TODO={.+}/-CANCELLED-DONE.
 This is intended to be used in the definition of the variable "org-stuck-projects".

+#### shu-org-extensions-set-alias ####
+[Function]

+Set the common alias names for the functions in shu-misc.
+These are generally the same as the function names with the leading shu- prefix removed.